deleonio/typed-bem/README.md

 By centralizing your BEM schema in TypeScript you remove guesswork, prevent typos, and keep styles synchronized across your project.

+## Reference Project

+This library is used in the [KoliBri](https://github.com/public-ui/kolibri) project - an accessible web component library that provides a comprehensive set of UI components following accessibility best practices.
+KoliBri demonstrates real-world usage of Typed BEM for maintaining consistent and type-safe BEM class names across a large component library.

 ## Key Features

 - **Type-Safe API** – Catch invalid blocks, elements, or modifiers during development instead of at runtime.